michaeljoseph/talk-014/talk/abstract.md

 ## Summary

-This talk will conduct an opinionated tour o the current state of the art in text manipulation programs, workflows and associated (opinionated) best practices (where best means efficient).
+This talk will conduct an opinionated tour of the current state of the art in text manipulation programs, workflows and associated (opinionated) best practices (where best means efficient).